keeslam/CarRentalManager/deployment-guide.md

 # Deployment Guide for Car Rental Management System

 This guide provides step-by-step instructions for deploying the Car Rental Management System to your own server.
+There are two main methods for deployment:

+1. **GitHub Deployment** (Recommended) - Using Git for version control and easier updates
+2. **ZIP File Deployment** - Direct transfer of files using a ZIP archive

 ## Prerequisites